Military

 "Black Knights"

 The 5th Cavalry Regiment began over a century ago, organizing on 28 May 1855 as the 2nd United States Cavalry Regiment at Louisville, Kentucky.
-A few months later on 27 September 1855, under the command of Colonel Albert S. Johnston, the Regiment marched west to Texas to fight in its first Indian Campaign, which took place in Texas.
-Later on, LTC Robert E. Lee succeeded Colonel Johnston as the Commander.
-The Regiment fought in a total of thirteen Indian Campaigns, symbolized by the Arrow Head shaped Regimental Crest.
+A few months later on 27 September 1855, under the command of Colonel Albert S. Johnston, the Regiment marched west to Texas to fight in its first Indian Campaign.
+Later on, Lieutenant Colonel Robert E. Lee succeeded Colonel Johnston as the Commander.
+The Regiment fought in a total of 13 Indian Campaigns, symbolized by the Arrow Head shaped Regimental Crest.

 Early in 1861, the Regiment went to Carlisle Barracks Pennsylvania, where the officers and men loyal to the South left the Regiment to serve in the Confederacy.
-LTC Lee was replaced by LTC George C. Thomas.
-In the summer of 1861, the Regiment was re-designated the 5th United States Cavalry, the numerical designation it holds to this day.
+Lieutenant Colonel Lee was replaced by Lieutenant Colonel George C. Thomas.
+In the summer of 1861, the Regiment was redesignated the 5th United States Cavalry.
 During the Civil War, the troopers of the 5th Cavalry made a charge at Gaine's Mill on 27 June 1862, saving the union artillery from annihilation.
-This battle is commemorated on the Regimental Crest by the black cross, the Cross-Moline, in the yellow field on the lower half of the crest.
+This battle was commemorated on the Regimental Crest by the black cross, the Cross-Moline, in the yellow field on the lower half of the crest.

 The 5th Cavalry returned to the United States in 1900.
 The Regiment served in the Philippine Islands and in Hawaii in 1903 and 1909 respectively.
 In 1913, the Regiment returned to the United States, where it stayed during World War I, patrolling the Mexican border.
-On 18 December 1922, The 5th Cavalry Regiment became part of the 1st Cavalry Division, and has served with this division ever since.
+On 18 December 1922, The 5th Cavalry Regiment became part of the 1st Cavalry Division.

 Having exchanged horses for vehicles in 1943, the men of the 5th Cavalry Regiment spent World War II in the jungles of the South Pacific.
 After the war, the Regiment was garrisoned in Japan.
 In July 1950, the Regiment was sent to Korea to serve with other United Nations forces.
 After one and a half years of combat, the Regiment returned to Japan in 1951.

 On 12 August 1990, the 2nd Battalion, 5th Cavalry Regiment was alerted for duty in Southwest Asia.
-It deployed with the 1st Cavalry Division to Saudi Arabia in support of Operation Desert Shield/Storm.
-After two intensive months of preparation, the Battalion landed in Saudi Arabia on the 12th of October 1990.
+It deployed with the 1st Cavalry Division to Saudi Arabia in support of Operation Desert Shield and subsequently Operation Desert Storm.
+After 2 intensive months of preparation, the Battalion landed in Saudi Arabia on 12 October 1990.
 The Battalion deployed to the desert shortly after arriving for thorough and detailed training in preparation for combat operations.

 When the ground war started against Iraq, the Black Knights took part in the longest armored drive in the history of modern warfare.
 They traveled more than 290 kilometers in less than 24 hours, maintained all equipment, and sustained no injury or loss of life.
 The Black Knights' contribution aided the coalition's effort to overwhelm the Iraqi forces and secure freedom for Kuwait.

 The 2nd Battalion, 5th Cavalry Regiment arrived in Bosnia-Herzegovina in September of 1998.
-Designated as Task Force 2-5 Cavalry with over 1200 soldiers, sailors, airmen and marines, it was the largest battalion led task force in the United States Army.
-Task Force 2-5 Cavalry was the only task force in MND(N) which split the command and staff structure in half to support two fully functioning, independent base camps and two hill top remote sites.
-While in Bosnia, Task Force 2-5 CAV conducted over 4,800 patrols and logged in excess of 550,000 miles.
-During its time in Bosnia, Task Force 2-5 CAV seized over 1500 illegal weapons in the city of Zvornik, moderated a logging dispute in the Opstina of Vares, implemented the campaign plan for the city of Srebrenica, seized the initiative for the first-ever mayor's meeting and returns conference, and conducted the extraction of members of the International Community from Zvornik as well as persons designated "special status".
-After six and a half months of hard work and success, the Black Knights left behind a lasting difference on the people of Bosnia.
+Designated as Task Force 2-5th Cavalry with over 1,200 soldiers, sailors, airmen and marines, it was the largest battalion led task force in the United States Army.
+Task Force 2-5th Cavalry was the only task force in Multi-National Division (North) that split the command and staff structure in half to support 2 fully functioning, independent base camps and 2 hill top remote sites.
+While in Bosnia, Task Force 2-5th CAV conducted over 4,800 patrols and logged in excess of 550,000 miles.
+During its time in Bosnia, Task Force 2-5th CAV seized over 1,500 illegal weapons in the city of Zvornik, moderated a logging dispute in the Opstina of Vares, implemented the campaign plan for the city of Srebrenica, seized the initiative for the first-ever mayor's meeting and returns conference, and conducted the extraction of members of the International Community from Zvornik, as well as persons designated as having a "special status."
+After 6 and a half months of hard work and success, the Black Knights left behind a lasting difference on the people of Bosnia.

 As of early 2001, the 2nd Battalion, 5th Cavalry was scheduled to eventually be equipped with the M2A3, the latest version of the Bradley Fighting Vehicle.